bhavesh1974/RestAPI/README.md

 Spring, Swagger, Jackson, log4j, Mongo, MySql, JWT, Bootstrap, file upload

-It is just initial code to start project on any of above technologies.
+It is not clean or perfect code.
 There is a LOT to improve in the code and I leave up to you to do your best for this.
 It is just to display different way of coding for different things. ** Please note that it is not about fancy UI.
 It is about how things can be done in Angular, React, Node.js or Java/Spring. **

 MORE COMING UP...HANG IN THERE...:)